DavidNix/indie/README.md

-# WARNING: THIS IS A WIP!
+# WARNING: THIS IS A WORK IN PROGRESS!

 # Indie

-An opinionated Go stack for the indie hacker or early stage projects.
+Opinionated Go boilerplate for the indie hacker or early stage projects.

 Why does JS have all the fun?